-Institutional Base Salary (IBS) is the basis for both calculating salaries when developing a proposal budget and for managing effort on a funded project.
-All salary costs applied to sponsored projects are based on the total amount of work done in support of Duke University activities only.
-This includes instruction, research, administrative activities (committees, chair, director, etc.), and clinical trials and excludes supplemental/extraordinary pay, outside consulting, and study section honoraria.
+Institutional Base Salary (IBS) is the basis for both calculating salaries when developing a proposal budget and for managing effort on a funded project regardless of the appointment type (9 months, 10 months, 12 months).
+All salary costs applied to sponsored projects are based on the total amount of effort available after taking into account other commitments in support of Duke University activities only.
+These activities may include instruction, research, administrative activities (committees, chair, director, etc.), and clinical trials and exclude supplemental/extraordinary pay, outside consulting, and study section honoraria.

 Duke Appointment Model and converting person months